 That Time I Climbed Kilimanjaro...

 I've been back from Tanzania for a week now.
 Friends, family, co-workers-- everyone has been asking what it was like to climb the mountain.
 I'm still not sure how to answer.
 It was fun.
-I shared so many new experiences with an amazing group of people and we laughed through the whole thing.
+I shared so many new experiences with an amazing group of people, and we laughed throughout the whole experience.
 It was beautiful.
 I witnessed views that no photo could possibly capture.
 It was challenging.
 We got sick.
 It rained every day.
 I come home blistered, coughing, bruised and burned....
 When people ask me how it was, I have to be honest.
 I'm still figuring it out.

 I did a yoga-teacher training at the beginning of the year when I had absolutely no intention of becoming a yoga teacher.
 I had no idea what brought me there.
 But I believe everything happens for a reason.
 I believe that God placed me in that training to prepare me for this challenge.
 The things I learned from yoga put breath at the center of my focus during the entire climb.
 Every time I felt challenged, I breathed ujjayi breath.
 It cleared my head and cleaned out my lungs, kind of like a reset button.